TheNuclei/TWBuyPoisonsJin/README.md

-BuyPoisons - a World of Warcraft (1.12.1) AddOn (modification) adapted for Turtle WoW by Bloodphobos
+BuyPoisons - a World of Warcraft (1.12.1) AddOn (modification) adapted for Turtle WoW by Bloodphobos, Updated for 1.18 by Jin
 ====================================

 Installation: